Multifidelity sensor placement in Bayesian state estimation problems

 For this experiment, we compare the D-optimality objective values of the accelerated greedy algorithm against the iterative selection approach, as well as compare both against random designs as a baseline.
 To generate random designs, we construct the set $\mathcal K$ of candidate allocations obtained by carrying out Phase~I (\cref{iter_phase_I}) of the iterative selection \Cref{alg:itergreedy}, and for each $(\kc,\ke) \in \mathcal K$, we generate $1000$ random sensor configurations.
 The D-optimality objective values from these configurations are plotted in histograms. \Cref{tab:d-opt} reports the $\Phi_D$ values achieved by the greedy and iterative algorithms for each dataset under two different budget and noise settings.

-For the iterative algorithm, the total number of greedy refinement iterations across all candidates is $t=7$ for $\bud=100$ and $t=1$ for $\bud=500$ in the SST dataset, with each allocation requiring at most one refinement iteration.
-For the flow past a cylinder dataset, the algorithm performs $t=21$ and $t=14$ total refinement iterations for $\bud=100$ and $\bud=500$, respectively, with at most two refinement iterations per allocation.
+We now report on the number of iterations for the Iterative algorithm (\Cref{alg:itergreedy}).
+For the SST dataset, $T_\mathrm{obs}=7$ for $\bud=100$ and $T_\mathrm{obs}=1$ for $\bud=500$.
+For the flow past a cylinder dataset, $T_\mathrm{obs}=21$ and $T_\mathrm{obs}=14$ for $\bud=100$ and $\bud=500$, respectively.
 These results provide empirical evidence that, under the D-optimality criterion, the proposed iterative selection approach performs better than the greedy method, and that both the iterative and greedy approaches perform considerably better than random designs. \Cref{fig:alg-comparison-2x2} displays our results for the SST and flow past a cylinder dataset corresponding to $\bud=500$.